There are over 200 Excel shortcuts for both Mac and PC (you can download a PDF here). This article explains about 50 of the most useful. – Dave

 You can also insert multiple rows and columns.
 Just select the number of rows or columns you want to insert before using the shortcut.

 As already mentioned, you can use a keyboard shortcut to select entire rows or columns: Shift + space to select a row, Control + space to select a column.

 Delete rows / columns

-Like inserting rows or columns, the key to deleting rows and columns to first select an entire row or column.
+Like inserting rows or columns, the key to deleting rows and columns is to first select an entire row or column.
 Once you have a row or column selected, the shortcut for deleting rows is the same as for deleting columns: Control + - (both platforms).

 With this same shortcut, you can also delete multiple rows and columns.
 Just select the number of rows or columns you want to delete, then use Control + -.

 Note: use the shortcuts we already mentioned to select rows and columns: Shift + space to select row(s), Control + space to select column(s).